 Since the preparation of the TIS the applicant submitted amended plans modifying access to remove the crossover from Buxton Street and reposition the building on site, which also changed the configuration of vehicle movement and parking proposed.
 The applicant has not provided an updated TIS addressing these changes and their impact.
 As a result the changes to the proposal have not been suitably addressed.
-Having regard to the TIS, the application has not demonstrated that there will be no adverse impact on the amenity of nearby and adjoining residential properties as a result of traffic impacts and the access arrangements.
+Having regard to the TIS, the application has not demonstrated that there will be no adverse impact on the amenity of nearby and adjoining residential properties.